JeffM2501/LibBZFlag/README.md

 1. Maximize resources for active players
 2. Maintainable code/messages
 3. Maintain a logical game state
-4. Fix as many security isues as posible
+4. Fix as many security issues as possible
 5. Disconnect networking from state
 6. Fully integrated API

-BZFSPro is not designed to be 100% compatible with the legacy BZFS server, but is desgined to interact with legacy BZFlag clients.
+BZFSPro is not designed to be 100% compatible with the legacy BZFS server, but is designed to interact with legacy BZFlag clients.

-#### Useage
+#### Usage
 BZFSPro only takes a single command line argument, the config file to load.
 The config file can be in XML, JSON, or YAML format.

-On windows the server is run as a normal execuutable BZFSPro.exe /path/to/the/config.yaml
+On windows the server is run as a normal executable BZFSPro.exe /path/to/the/config.yaml

 On other OSs, the exe must be prefixed with the mono runtime command. mono BZFSPro.exe /the/config/path.yaml

 Please note that mono is NOT WINE, there is no emulation.
-C# is a bytecode langauge and needs a runtime.
+C# is a bytecode language and needs a runtime.
-The same exe runs on all suported platforms.
+The same exe runs on all sported platforms.

 ## Libraries

 ### BZFlag.ServiceLink
-Access to the global list server and authetnticaiton systems.
+Access to the global list server and authentication systems.

 ### BZFlag.Data
 Common shared data structures